Yellow Trinidad Perfume peppers with diced pepper, onion, cilantro, and a sliced pod

 Crack open a Trinidad Perfume and the first thing that hits you is the smell - a heady, tropical fragrance that would be right at home on a habanero.
 The taste follows through with ripe mango, citrus, and a faint floral sweetness that lingers on the palate.

-At 0–500 SHU, this sits firmly in the mild pepper range — closer to a sweet bell than anything that will challenge your heat tolerance.
+At 0–500 SHU, this sits firmly in the the mild heat tier - closer to a sweet bell than anything that will challenge your heat tolerance.
 That makes it unusual among C. chinense varieties, a species known for producing some of the world's hottest peppers.
 The Trinidad Perfume is the botanical exception: all the aromatic complexity of its scorching cousins, none of the fire.

 The pods grow in a classic lantern shape, typically 1–2 inches long, ripening from green through yellow to a warm orange-red.
 The walls are thin compared to commercial sweet peppers, which concentrates the flavor and fragrance.